 You may have a pad and plastic shield over your treated eye when you leave hospital, which can usually be removed the day after surgery.

 Feeling should start to return to your eye within a few hours of surgery, but it may take a few days for your vision to fully return.

 - double vision

-If you need new glasses, you won't be able to order them until your eye has completely healed – usually after 6 weeks.
+If you need new glasses, you will not be able to order them until your eye has completely healed, usually after 6 weeks.

 Cataract surgery has a high success rate in improving your eyesight and should allow you to return to your normal activities, like driving.

 When to seek help

 Contact your eye surgery department as soon as possible if you experience: